 Rock And Roll References In Campfire Tales (1997)

-Otherwise, for the sake of cottagemixtape.com, there are some rock and roll music connections to the film.
-The trailer (featured below) has the Rolling Stones – “Gimme Shelter” in it but is not featured in the movie itself.
+Otherwise, for the sake of cottagemixtape.com, there are some rock and roll connections to the film.
+The trailer (featured below) has the Rolling Stones – “Gimme Shelter”.
+However, it is not featured in the movie itself.
 There are not many rock tunes featured for the matter, choosing to go with an original soundtrack instead.
 In the movie, Christopher Masterson does wear an Iron Maiden T-shirt.
 At the end of the movie, it features a pretty horrid cover of “Monster Mash“, nuff said.
 And that is Campfire Tales is, a mash of narratives, loosely tied together but still a bit a fun.

 Length: 1h 28m

 Rated: R (violence, sexuality)

 Best time to watch: I would recommend twilight, early evening.
 The length of each segment lends well to late night watching but might not be amusing enough.
 6pm -11pm, I would say.